Thursday, September 2, 2010

 Athena Press, the former publisher for Bishop's Gait, went into voluntary liquidation several months after I contacted them regarding the following issue.
 There has been no disclosure about the Athena Press liquidation because the liquidation of Athena Press was done under the name of Wilbury Solutions LTD. An interesting statement from the liquidator - "During the course of the liquidation, the Liquidator, with the assistance of Ward Hadaway Solicitors, investigated the possible recovery of monies PAID INTO FOREIGN BANK ACCOUNTS by the authors, which was not listed on the Statement of Affairs.
 Despite numerous requests by the Liquidator, evidence of these accounts was not provided either by the directors or their accountants.

 As the directors no longer reside in the U.K., and have not provided forwarding addresses to the Liquidator, there is no likelihood of the recovery of these monies."
 I.E. PANAMA PAPERS (or Mossack Fonseca papers to be polite to Panama)

-Athena Press was more concerned about choosing from the long list of American attorney's to help them launder their bribe money ("therefore we must not stop at bribery, deceit, and treachery when they should serve towards the attainment of our ends.") then about any consequences that may arise from breaking U.S. copyright law, because every indication is that U.S. copyright law is the most useless, anemic and toothless entity ever devised by civilized humanity.
+Athena Press was apparently more concerned about choosing from the long list of American attorney's to help them launder their bribe money ("therefore we must not stop at bribery, deceit, and treachery when they should serve towards the attainment of our ends") then about any consequences that may arise from breaking U.S. copyright law.
+Because every indication is that U.S. copyright law is the most useless entity ever devised by civilized humanity.